t07902301/Film-System/README.md

 查看

 This is a film system based on C# and SQL server.
 It targets at system administrator, having authority of deletion, addition, revision, and searching, and users who can collect and search for films.

+Demo pictures and details of project is illustrated in the file "Functions and Database Design".